IgniteUI/igniteui-docfx/en/components/grid_groupby.md

 #### Initial Grouping State

-It is possible to set the initial grouping of the grid by an array of expressions to the [`groupingExpressions`]({environment:angularApiUrl} property of the grid.
+It is possible to set the initial grouping of the grid by an array of expressions to the [`groupingExpressions`]({environment:angularApiUrl}/classes/igxgridcomponent.html#groupingexpressions) property of the grid.

 ```typescript
 public ngOnInit() {